First Aid: Chest Pains

 - blue or gray color around the lips

-It's impossible to always avoid chest pain, considering its many potential causes.
+It's hard to always avoid chest pain because it has many possible causes.
 But you can:

 - Make sure kids get routine immunizations to prevent infections that could cause chest pain.